-26 Amazing Facts About Your House You Never Knew
+25 Shocking Facts About Your House You Never Knew

-That space under your lower cabinets serves a very specific purpose
+That space under your lower cabinets serves a very specific purpose.

-There's a reason your lower cabinets are lifted and protrude slightly—and it's not just aesthetic.
-"It's called a 'toe kick' and it's there so you can stand closer to the countertop while working," says Jason Pickens, designer and host of HGTV.com's The Work Around.
-"Two inches may not seem like much, but it's just enough when combined with your countertop overhang to keep you from having to lean your upper body forward while working.
-At the same time, it also raises the doors of the cabinets off the ground so they can swing over your toes."
+"It's just enough when combined with your countertop overhang to keep you from having to lean your upper body forward while working.
+At the same time, it also raises the doors of the cabinets off the ground so they can swing over your toes," Pickens explains.
+And if you want to make over your cooking space, start with these 27 Best Ways to Upgrade Your Kitchen, According to Experts.

-The cabinet under your sink isn't really for storage
+The cabinet under your sink isn't really for storage.

 While you'll likely find assorted cleaning products under the kitchen and bathroom sinks in most homes, that's not what the cabinet is for.
 "It's actually designed to be able to access the plumbing in case of leaks," explains Robert Taylor of The Real Estate Solutions Guy.